victoriant/Minnesota_Walkability_Analysis/README.md

 ## Getting Started
 The data prep can be found in the file "Walking Index" jupyter notebook.
 Raw data for the analysis is located in the raw data folder.
-Each team members' separate analysis can be found and the respective folders.
+Each team members' separate analysis can be found in the respective folders.
 There are no other special installs required to run the files.

 ## Contributors